Bourbon Democrat: Origins of the term

-The nickname "Bourbon Democrat" was first used as a pun, referring to bourbon whiskey from Kentucky and even more to the Bourbon Dynasty of France, which was overthrown in the French Revolution, but returned to power in 1815 to rule in a reactionary fashion until its overthrow in the July Revolution of 1830.
-A cadet Bourbon branch, the House of Orléans, then ruled France for 18 years (1830–1848), until it too was overthrown in the February Revolution.
-Other branches of the House of Bourbon ruled Spain from 1700 and the Kingdom of the Two Sicilies (Naples and Sicily) from 1759.
-The latter was overthrown in 1861 when Italian troops under the command of Giuseppe Garibaldi overthrew Francis II, a major advance for the Italian Risorgimento.
-Spain's Queen Isabella II was overthrown in 1868 when liberal democrats seized power in the Glorious Revolution.
-Isabella's son returned to take the throne as King Alfonso XII six years later.
+The nickname "Bourbon Democrat" refers to the Bourbon Dynasty of France, which was overthrown in the 1790s, but returned to power in 1815 to rule in a reactionary fashion until its overthrow in the July Revolution of 1830.
 A widely quoted aphorism at the time had it that the Bourbons "have learnt nothing, and forgotten nothing."
 During Reconstruction, the term "Bourbon" would have had the connotation of a retrogressive, reactionary dynasty out of step with the modern world.

 The term was occasionally used in the 1860s and 1870s to refer to conservative Democrats (both North and South) who still held the ideas of Thomas Jefferson and Andrew Jackson and in the 1870s to refer to the regimes set up in the South by Redeemers as a conservative reaction against Reconstruction.

 Gold Democrats and William Jennings Bryan

 The electoral system elevated Bourbon Democrat leader Grover Cleveland to the office of President both in 1884 and in 1892, but the support for the movement declined considerably in the wake of the Panic of 1893.
-President Cleveland, a staunch believer in the gold standard, refused to inflate the money supply with silver, thus alienating the agrarian populist wing of the Democratic Party.
+President Cleveland, a staunch believer in the gold standard, refused to inflate the money supply with silver, thus alienating the agrarian wing of the Democratic Party.

-The delegates at the 1896 Democratic National Convention quickly turned against the policies of Cleveland and those advocated by the Bourbon Democrats, favoring bimetallism as a way out of the depression.
+The delegates at the 1896 Democratic National Convention quickly turned against the policies of Cleveland and those advocated by the Bourbon Democrats, favoring free silver as a way out of the low prices in the depression.
 Nebraska Congressman William Jennings Bryan now took the stage as the great opponent of the Bourbon Democrats.
-Harnessing the energy of an agrarian insurgency with his famous Cross of Gold speech, Congressman Bryan soon became the Democratic nominee for president in the 1896 election.
+Harnessing the energy of an agrarian grassroots insurgency with his famous Cross of Gold speech, Congressman Bryan became the Democratic nominee for president in the 1896 election.

 Some of the Bourbons sat out the 1896 election or tacitly supported William McKinley, the Republican nominee, whereas others set up the third-party ticket of the National Democratic Party led by John M. Palmer, a former Governor of Illinois.
 These bolters, called "Gold Democrats", mostly returned to the Democratic Party by 1900 or by 1904 at the latest.
 Bryan demonstrated his hold on the party by winning the 1900 and 1908 Democratic nominations as well.
 In 1904, a Bourbon, Alton B. Parker, won the nomination and lost in the presidential race as did Bryan every time.